Creating and handling C++ projects and modules

 As example for instantiating a Cyclic IO module project please use "TcModuleCyclicCallerWizard " as pathToTemplateFile.

-Opening existing C++ projects
+Open existing C++ projects

 You can use three different values as SubType:

-- 0: Copy project to solution directory
+- 0: Copy project to Solution directory

-- 1: Move project to solution directory
+- 1: Move project to the Solution directory

 Code snippet (C#):